Finding Data: Data on Health

 - Public Patient Discharge Data [California]

 Captures information for each inpatient discharged from a California hospital.
 Annual data holdings begin in 1983.
-Latest data is 2011.
+Latest data is 2014.
 Documentation is available at (DSS)RA981.C3.C35 and RA981.C3 P824 .
+Recent documentation is also available online.
 DSS Study #2947 is restricted and stored on a secure server.
 Access will be granted after authorization.
 Please sign the form and give to the Data Librarian.
 Former title is California Patient Discharge Data.
 Summary data for 1999+ is available through their web site.
 Data is down to the zip code and hospital level.
+Princeton also has Ambulatory Surgery Data 2010-2014 and Emergency Department Data 2010-2014.

 - Puerto Rican Elderly: Health Conditions (PREHCO) Project, 2002-2003, 2006-2007